OpenPrinting/openprinting.github.io/_posts/2025-03-02-OpenPrinting News - We got a Framework RISC-V board from DeepComputing.md

 **Now I have a working RISC-V sample for OpenPrinting!**

 I directly went back to the Ubuntu booth and set it up there for a first test.
 Fortunately, I had brought a wired keyboard and mouse and some old USB-C power supplies.
-Colleagues asked for bringing such stuff for demoing Raspberry Pis but nobody actually set them up, so we had an even nicer demo of the Framwaork/DeepComputing RISC-V board on the Sunday afternoon.
-There was not much to demo though as there wer still some issues, and so we quickly messed it up ...
+Colleagues asked for bringing such stuff for demoing Raspberry Pis but nobody actually set them up, so we had an even nicer demo of the Framework/DeepComputing RISC-V board on the Sunday afternoon.
+There was not much to demo though as there were still some issues, and so we quickly messed it up ...

 ## Setting it up - The quirks of a pre-production unit